myselfshravan/AI-Meal-Planner/README.md

 The app calculates the user's basal metabolic rate to determine their daily calorie needs.
 It then randomly selects ingredients from categorized food items to meet the calorie targets for each meal.
-The selected ingredients are passed to the Claude AI to generate creative names and descriptions for the meals.
+The selected ingredients are passed to the gpt-4o to generate creative names and descriptions for the meals.

-The project demonstrates an application of AI for personalized meal planning and natural language generation.
+The project demonstrates an application of AI for personalized meal planning.
 It could be extended by adding user accounts, more food options, recipe instructions, etc.